grafana/grafana/docs/sources/alerting/unified-alerting/opt-in.md

 This topic describes how to enable Grafana 8 alerts as well as the rules and restrictions that govern the migration of existing dashboard alerts to this new alerting system.
 You can also [disable Grafana 8 alerts]({{< relref "./opt-in.md#disable-grafana-8-alerts" >}}) if needed.

 Before you begin, we recommend that you backup Grafana's database.
-If you are using PostgreSQL as the backend data source, then the minimum required version is 9.5.
+If you are using PostgreSQL as the backend database, then the minimum required version is 9.5.

 ## Enable Grafana 8 alerts